Blog Trends in STEM

 3. Be Inspiring

-Part of being a good leader includes reminding others that it is OK to dream big and set high goals.
-When you take steps to inspire others to pursue their dreams and see the potential in their solutions, you are contributing to a better future.
-Make sure each camper understands that their ideas have value, and that they have the potential to one day change the world with their actions and innovations.
+A good leader reminds others to dream big and set high goals because they know inspiring others to shine contributes to a brighter future for all.
+LITs make sure each camper understands that their ideas have value, and that they have the potential to one day change the world with their actions and innovations.
 (And remember – so do you!)

 “The future of the world is in the hands of the people we’re training today.
 It gives me fulfillment to contribute to creating the next generation of scientists who can make the world a better place.” – Hall of Famer Carolyn Bertozzi, inventor of bioorthogonal chemistry